 Tucker developed an understanding of the science behind growing food while studying Environmental Science at Pitzer College and pursuing a Masters in Soil Science and Water Resource Conservation at the University of British Columbia in Vancouver.
 She still can't get enough of agricultural journals, which she devours between plantings.
 She also stockpiles gardening books during the busy growing season so she can read them all winter.
 It's this nerdish devotion to gardening books that helped her recognize the need for more support for the beginner gardener.

 Tucker hopes her anyone-can-do-this approach will also inspire more people to pick up a trowel because it's fun.
 "I was hooked on growing food the moment I tasted the first sunkissed blueberry that came from my garden," Tucker says, "And I think others will be too if given the tools to succeed at it."

-But she also wants to make regenerative gardening a political act.
+But she also wants to make regenerative gardening a political act, which is the theme of her second book, Growing Good Food: A citizen's guide to backyard carbon farming (Stone Pier Press, Summer 2019).
 "I know one person can’t save the world," she says, "but a movement can.
 I'm writing these books because I want to be part of that movement."

 Growing Perennial Foods: A field guide to herbs, fruits, and vegetables is already available for preorder.
 Growing Good Food: A citizen’s guide to backyard carbon farming will become available shortly.
 Both are published by Stone Pier Press and distributed by Chelsea Green Publishing.